MichalAnczkiewicz/swag-labs-test-automation/README.md

 Java Playwright Test Automation

 Welcome to the Java Playwright Test Automation repository.
-This repository contains automated tests for your web applications using the Playwright framework in Java.
+This repository contains automated tests for demo saucelabs application using the Playwright framework in Java.
 Technology Stack

     Java